DimanObiVan/stream-exercises/README.md

 `BookFinderTest.java` contains automated tests for both scenarios to help you check your work.

+Solutions to both exercises are available on the `solution` branch

+Credit to https://technologyconversations.com for the exercises.

 ###resources
 A good summary of non-terminal stream operations: https://www.leveluplunch.com/java/examples/stream-intermediate-operations-example/